waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Complex Tiles:**
     *   `FLOOR_UP_WALL`: One-way ledge.
 Enter from below/sides.
 Cannot exit by moving up.
     *   `WARP_CARPET_LEFT/DOWN/RIGHT`: Activated by pressing the indicated direction while standing on the tile.
+    *   `Push-Down Trap`: A `FLOOR` tile that, when stepped on, pushes the player down one tile.
+It is a one-way interaction; the tile cannot be re-entered from below to trigger the effect again.

 ### Untested Tile Types (High Priority)
 * `RAILING`: Goldenrod Dept. Store Roof.